NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 The first mode is parabola-fitting sub-pixel refinement (``subpixel-mode 1``).
-This technique fits a 2D parabola to points on the correlation cost surface in an 8-connected neighborhood around the cost value that was the “best” as measured during disparity map initialization.
-The parabola’s minimum can then be computed analytically and taken as as the new sub-pixel disparity value.
+This technique fits a 2D parabola to points on the correlation cost surface in an 8-connected neighborhood around the cost value that was the "best" as measured during disparity map initialization.
+The parabola's minimum can then be computed analytically and taken as as the new sub-pixel disparity value.

-This method is easy to implement and extremely fast to compute, but it exhibits a problem known as pixel-locking: the sub-pixel disparities tend toward their integer estimates and can create noticeable “stair steps” on surfaces that should be smooth :cite:`Stein06:attenuating,Szeliski03sampling`.
+This method is easy to implement and extremely fast to compute, but it exhibits a problem known as pixel-locking: the sub-pixel disparities tend toward their integer estimates and can create noticeable "stair steps" on surfaces that should be smooth :cite:`Stein06:attenuating,Szeliski03sampling`.
 See for example :numref:`parabola_subpixel`.
 Furthermore, the parabola subpixel mode is not capable of refining a